Semrush helps you:

 Includes schema types like MusicAlbum, MusicRecording, MusicEvent, and MusicGroup.

-Provides Google with detailed information about music content, such as album release dates, track lists, and artist details.
+Provides Google with additional information about music content, such as album release dates, track lists, and artist details.

 Music snippet example